faceyspacey/redux-first-router/README.md

 The server has no `window` or `history`, how can I get that on the server?
 > The [history](https://github.com/ReactTraining/history) package provides a `createMemoryHistory()` function just for this scenario.
-It essentially generates a fake `history` object based on the `request.path` packages like *express* will give you.
+It essentially generates a fake `history` object based on the `request.path` *express* (or similar packages) will give you.
 It's painless.
 Check it out!

 Does this work with React Native?
 > Yes, just like server side rendering, you can use the `history` package's `createMemoryHistory()` function.
 It's perfect for React Native's `Linking` API and push notifications in general.
 In fact,